Ph.D., University of Michigan

-In my eleventh book, Aspects of Agency: Decisions, Abilities, Explanations, and Free Will (2017), I return to some theoretical questions about free will and to some background in the philosophy of action.
+In my eleventh book, Aspects of Agency: Decisions, Abilities, Explanations, and Free Will (2017), I take up various theoretical issues about free will in an indeterministic setting.

-My twelfth book, Manipulated Agents: A Window to Moral Responsibility (2019), explores what can be learned about the nature of moral responsibility from thought experiments featuring agents who are manipulated in various ways.
+My twelfth book, Manipulated Agents: A Window to Moral Responsibility (2019), explores what we can learn about moral responsibility from reflection on various stories about manipulation.

 I enjoy teaching graduate and undergraduate courses in a variety of areas, including philosophy of mind, metaphysics, philosophy of action, and philosophy of religion.

 In 2000, I joined the Philosophy Department at FSU as the William H. and Lucyle T. Werkmeister Professor of Philosophy.